Great for holiday gift giving and taste great with coffee

 By stacey from North Charleston, SC

 In answer to your posted question, yes it is!
 I've made many of these breads and they are wonderfully tasteful!
 If you'll scroll down to check out the archives section, they also have one posted titled: Friendship Bread by mkymlp, It is made without using the starter and is just as tasty and moist without going to all the trouble.
-I've made quite a few this way also and really can't tell the difference.
-It makes 2 loaf pans or one 9" x 13" pan.

 I need the Amish Friendship bread starter made without yeast.